caojieming/caojieming.github.io/content/project/tron/index.md

 This was the second part of my highschool senior project, the first part was the creation of my website.

-Link to the webpage where you can play Tron: WIP
+Link to the webpage where you can play Tron: [Link](https://jamescao.dev/project/tron/play/)

 Link to the Github repository: [Link](https://github.com/caojieming/Senior-Project)